top of page

 B i o g r a p h y

 Gregory Perrin enjoys a versatile career as an orchestral and chamber musician.
-Currently a member of the South West Florida Symphony Orchestra, Miami City Ballet Opus One Orchestra, and Palm Beach Opera, he also served as Principal Viola of the Tallahassee Symphony Orchestra for four seasons and has performed as Acting Principal for the Miami City Ballet.
-In addition, he has performed with The Florida Orchestra, Mobile Symphony Orchestra, Jacksonville Symphony Orchestra, Sarasota Orchestra, Pacific Symphony, California Chamber Orchestra, and San Diego Symphony.
+A former member of the Palm Beach Opera, Miami City Ballet Opus One Orchestra, Mobile Symphony Orchestra, and South West Florida Symphony Orchestra, he also served as Principal Viola of the Tallahassee Symphony Orchestra for four seasons.
+In addition, he has performed with the San Diego Symphony, The Florida Orchestra, Jacksonville Symphony Orchestra, Sarasota Orchestra, Pacific Symphony, Golden State Ballet, California Chamber Orchestra, and San Diego Opera.

 A devoted teacher, Gregory taught students of all ages at the Eastman Community Music School, where he also conducted the New Horizons Orchestra.
 As a teaching assistant at Florida State University, he taught music majors and minors in private and chamber music settings.
 He was a Guest Viola Faculty at the 2018 Miami ViolaFest where he gave a masterclass at the New World School of the Arts.
 In the summer of 2022, Gregory taught at the International Youth Symphony.
 Currently, he is a Teaching Artist for the San Diego Youth Symphony and Conservatory.

-Gregory began his musical studies on violin at the age of 12 and later earned degrees in both viola and violin.
+Gregory began his musical studies on violin at the age of 12 and later earned degrees in both violin and viola.
 He holds a Bachelor of Music in Performance from the Eastman School of Music, a Master of Music from Florida State University, and a Professional Performer’s Certificate from Lynn Conservatory of Music.
-His primary teachers include Ralph Fielding, Corinne Stillwell, Eliot Chapo, and Zvi Zeitlin.
-In addition, Gregory also earned a Bachelor of Arts in Psychology from the University of Rochester.
+His principal teachers include Zvi Zeitlin, Ralph Fielding, Corinne Stillwell, and Eliot Chapo.
+In addition, Gregory earned a Bachelor of Arts in Psychology from the University of Rochester.
+He has also written for Strings Magazine with his article “Remembering Violinist and Pedagogue Zvi Zeitlin”, published in 2012.

 bottom of page